 This is one one of the longest walks & also one of my favourite.
 It has a very personal feel to me because the walk starts on the edge of the fields i played in as a child next to the water tower on Rye Hill Road on the outskirts of Harlow.
 This walk will take me along some of the most ancient byways on the whole of the Epping Uplands which have been used to travel between communities for many hundreds of years.

 I arrived in Harlow just before 9am on what was going to be a hot summer day.
-As i walked through the estate where i grew up i started to feel nervous as i approached my old house.
-As i walked through the alley below a tiny block of flats which once seemed huge, there in front of me was my childhood home number 293 Longbanks.
-I tingled with excitement as my mind was flooded with memories of mum & dad both sadly no longer here, the tree i climbed behind the house still recognisable and as i look up at the back of the house to my surprise i see the rusty old brackets on the roof my dad used to fit his CB Ariel almost 40 years ago.
-All those treasured memories still mine to take away with me.
+As i walk through the estate where i grew up i actually feel nervous as i approach my old house.
+As i walk through the alley below a tiny block of flats which once seemed huge, there in front of me is my childhood home.
+I always tingle with excitement of all the memories i have of living here, the tree i climbed behind the house still recognisable and as i look up at the back of the house to my surprise i notice the rusty old brackets on the roof my father used to fit his CB Ariel with almost 40 years ago.

 Starting from outside my childhood home i walked across the road into the small wooded area where we once built camps & hid from eachother.
 This always seemed like a forest to us but in reality was just a fairly small plantation & took no time at all to walk from one end to the other.